 (O.C.G.A. §30-3 et. seq.)

-The Georgia Access Law contains substantially the same requirements as the "Federal American with Disabilities Act".
+The Georgia Access Law contains substantially the same requirements as the Federal American with Disabilities Act.
 It was enacted to further the policy of the State of Georgia to encourage and enable persons with disabilities or elderly persons to participate fully in the social and economic life of Georgia and to encourage and promote their education and rehabilitation.
 It is the intent of the law to eliminate, insofar as possible, unnecessary physical barriers encountered by persons with disabilities or elderly persons whose ability to participate in the social and economic life of this state is needlessly restricted when such persons cannot readily use government buildings, public buildings, and other facilities used by the public.

 Georgia Single Family Accessibility

-(O.C.G.A. §8-3-172) GA Code § 8-3-172 (2019)
+(O.C.G.A. §8-3-172)

-Georgia Law requires single-family affordable housing projects "awarded state or federal funds" and constructed for individuals and families of "low and very low incomes" be constructed to be accessible.
-NOTE: DCA considers ALL single-family detached units which are part of a multifamily project funded under HUD programs to be covered under this statute.
+Georgia Law requires single-family affordable housing projects awarded state or federal funds and constructed for individuals and families of low and very low incomes be constructed to be accessible.
+DCA considers all single-family detached units which are part of a multifamily project funded under HUD programs to be covered under this statute.

+Federal Accessibility Regulations